- Resources for New and Relocating Businesses

 Child sexual abuse affects the whole family system — parents, siblings, extended family.
 All family members experience diverse emotions as a result of the disclosure and intervention.
 Each family member experiences these emotions at many times and in many ways.
 It is important for family members to receive therapeutic intervention, which is often a lengthy process.

 The therapist selected should have experience working with sexual abuse victims, their families, CPS caseworkers and the court system.
 The CPS worker can refer to a therapist, treatment center or support groups — all helpful resources.

 What is the role of Child Protective Services?

-The safety of the children is the paramount responsibility of the Child Protective Services social worker, who intervenes in whatever way is necessary to ensure the child's safety and to prevent further harm from abuse or neglect.
+The safety of the children is the paramount responsibility of the Child Protective Services family services specialist, who intervenes in whatever way is necessary to ensure the child's safety and to prevent further harm from abuse or neglect.
 Protecting the child, validating the sexual abuse, and seeing to the safety of other possible victims, such as siblings or friends, are stressful issues that the family must address.
-The social worker helps plan and provide services to:
+The family services specialist helps plan and provide services to: